RutvikJ77/Articles.xyz/cm6ut1i1a000309lbcakr7r6u.md

 ## Questions to ask

-Use the below questions as a reference, the next time you think for fact modelling:
+Use the below questions as a reference, the next time you think for fact modeling:

 1. What specific business questions do we need the fact data to answer?